ProconnectSedin/onesource/README.md

 You can also switch branch by clicking on the git icon in the bottom left of VS Code

-🚨 IMPORTANT: Please be descriptive in your commit messages
+IMPORTANT 🚨: Please be descriptive in your commit messages

 Changes in the development brach can be merged from github.com by creating a pull request from Pull requests tab